matheus-silva/mlops-alura/README.md

 mlops-alura-deploy
 ==============================

-Project created during Alura's MLOps course
+Project created during Alura's MLOps course, which covered the following subjects:

+* Serve Machine Learning models through APIs using _flask_
+* Use _cookiecutter_ to organize this repository
+* Use three different strategies to deploy this application:
+   1. Deploy using GCP Compute Engine (Virtual Machines)
+   2. Deploy using GCP App Engine (Serverless)
+   3. Deploy using Docker (Container)
+* Apply _continuous delivery_ (CD) using GitHub Actions

 How to run this project in development
 ------------

-Use the followings steps to run this project in a development environment:
+Use the following steps to run this project in a development environment:

 1. Activate the virtual environment: